 The Giocoso String Quartet regularly gives acclaimed recitals all over Europe and Australia in countries like Germany, Austria, the UK, France, Italy, the Netherlands, Norway, Turkey, Romania, Switzerland and others.
 They have been guests at international chamber music festivals such as the Bordeaux and Aix-en-Provence Festival in France, the Beethoven, Styrian and Kalkalpen Chamber Music Festival in Austria, the Orlando Festival in the Netherlands, the Niedersachsen Festival in Germany, to name a few.

-Highlights of the 2015/2016 season saw the Giocoso String Quartet play their debut in the illustrious Wigmore Hall in London, the Musikverein in Vienna and the Great Hall of the Romanian Atheneum in Bucharest as well as a tour through Brazil.In May 2017, the Giocoso will be first heard in Asia, where they will play in Tokyo, Japan and Seoul, South Korea.
+Highlights of the 2015/2016 season saw the Giocoso String Quartet play their debut in the illustrious Wigmore Hall in London, the Musikverein in Vienna and the Great Hall of the Romanian Atheneum in Bucharest as well as a tour through Brazil.In May 2017, the Giocoso was first heard in Asia, where they played in Tokyo, Japan and Seoul, South Korea.

-Furthermore, as part of the Musica Viva Australia Special Prize, April 2018 will be devoted to an extensive tour through Australia in an exciting collaboration with the world renowned Israeli mandolinist Avi Avital.
+Furthermore, as part of the Musica Viva Australia Special Prize, April 2018 was devoted to an extensive tour through Australia in an exciting collaboration with the world renowned Israeli mandolinist Avi Avital.

 Additionally, for the 2016/17 season they have been selected by an expert jury for the next generation talent support program, the New Austrian Sound Of Music, where they receive extra support for all abroad appearances through a worldwide network of embassies and cultural forums.

 The Giocoso String Quartet is also involved in bringing their music to those who cannot normally make it to the concert hall.
 In conjunction with the Yehudi Menuhin Live-Music-Now Foundation they have taken part in special social projects to present music to the elderly and the intellectually and physically disabled.